-It’s well-known that any trade market cleaning product often contains chemicals, and lately, most Americans avoid the use of harsh chemicals and opt for a clean and eco-friendly environment.
+It’s well-known that any cleaning product found on market often contains chemicals.
+But lately, most Americans start avoiding these harsh chemicals, choosing a clean and eco-friendly environment.

 How?
-Well, they use natural ingredients in cleaning everything around and inside the house, because the acidic and non-acidic properties of natural ingredients have the ability in removing any dirt, residue and bacteria from any surface.
+Well, they use natural ingredients in cleaning everything around and inside the house, because the acidic and non-acidic properties of natural ingredients have the ability to remove any dirt, residue and bacteria from any surface.

-Copper is found in many household items, and, over time, the air will cause the metal to tarnish.
+Copper is found in many household items, and, over time, the air will cause metal tarnishing.
 A tarnished copper pot isn’t something that you want to use and see when you cook dinner.

 So, learn how to clean copper cookware naturally: